A new measure between sets of probability distributions with applications to erratic financial behavior: MJ-Wasserstein framework and methodology

-Finally, to demonstrate the failure of the triangle inequality up to any constant, we can take $\tilde{S},\tilde{T},\tilde{R}$ to be regular sets $S,T,R$, and use the example of failure of the triangle inequality for the MJ semi-metric, presented in \cite{James2020_nsm}, Proposition 3.6. \end{proof}
+Finally, we demonstrate the failure of the triangle inequality up to any constant.
+We can find an appropriate counterexample when $\tilde{S},\tilde{T},\tilde{R}$ are regular sets $S,T,R$.
+We modify the example of failure of the triangle inequality for the MJ semi-metric, presented in \cite{James2020_nsm}, Proposition 3.6.
+Specifically, suppose $a,b$ are two elements in an an ambient metric space $X$ with $d(a,b)=d$.
+Let $S=\{a,b\}$ and $R=\{b \}$.
+Next, suppose $b_1,\ldots,b_n$ are all within a distance $\epsilon$ of $b$.
+Let $T=\{a,b,b_1,\ldots,b_{n-2}\}$.
+Essentially, $T$ has $n$ elements, with $n-1$ of them closely bunched together.
+Then